Who We Treat

 Unique Populations We Treat In Our Office

-TMJ and TMJD (Jaw pain and it’s associated issues)
+TMJ and TMD (Jaw pain, bite problems, and associated issues)

 Dr. Scoppa is one of the few non-dentists in the area that specializes in TMJ analysis and treatment.
 Often the TMJ is compensating for issues in other parts of the body, but there is also the possibility of the TMJ being the primary issue.
 We evaluate whether the jaw is primary or secondary, and look for possible causes of both.
 Sometimes we are able to help alleviate jaw pain utilizing our methods alone, while other times we will co-manage with a dentist or orthodontist to help alleviate jaw pain and dysfunction.
 There are many things to consider with jaw pain, including occlusion issues, cross bites, apnea problems, cervical tension, ligament laxity in the TMJ, etc.